-The Gulf Stream is located in the North Atlantic Ocean and has a pattern of moving north near Florida's coast.
+The Gulf Stream is located in the North Atlantic Ocean and has a pattern of moving north near Florida’s coast.
 It moves north before changing directions eastward close to North Carolina.
-The Gulf Stream then starts to flow northeast across the Atlantic Ocean.
+The Gulf Stream then starts to flow northeast across the Atlantic Ocean towards Europe.

 How does the Gulf Stream affect the climate?

-The Gulf Stream affects the climate by helping Florida experience a warmer climate year-round, except for in the summer when it allows the climate to feel cooler.
-It also causes the climate in Europe to become warmer in the western countries since it extends towards the continent.
+The Gulf Stream affects the climate of Florida experience a warmer climate year-round, except for in the summer when it allows the climate to feel cooler.
+The Gulf Stream also causes the climate in Europe to become warmer in the western countries since it extends towards the continent.

 The Gulf Stream has a significant impact on the climate in the entire Northern Hemisphere.
 It’s extremely important to the global climate because it moderates the temperatures in many coastal regions of Western Europe, North America, and northwestern Africa.

-If the Gulf Stream suddenly stopped flowing and having proper movement, it would result in the ocean absorbing more sunlight and for sea ice to be eradicated.
+If the Gulf Stream suddenly stopped flowing, it would result in the ocean absorbing more sunlight and for sea ice to be eradicated.
 A lot more ice would start to melt, and there would be a lower salt content in the ocean.

 Where does the Gulf Stream flow?

 The Gulf Stream flows in the western North Atlantic Ocean close to the Florida coast near the southern tip of the state.
 It moves north all the way to the coast of Ireland after passing the eastern boundary of the U.S.